Virtual Ocean Pavilion

 • Gamification of the VOP, with features such as Treasure Trove trivia and attendance certifications to be earned via short, fun quizzes based on information from VOP exhibits, live events and the COP more broadly

-The main objective for the VOP at COP28 is to make the platform a venue for greater interaction among various stakeholders about the ocean-climate nexus and promoting the ocean agenda at the UNFCCC, especially for those who are unable to physically attend the COP28.
-For more information on the Virtual Ocean Pavilion and how to get involved, please see this flyer.
+The main objective for the VOP at COP28 was to make the platform a venue for greater interaction among various stakeholders about the ocean-climate nexus and promoting the ocean agenda at the UNFCCC, especially for those who are unable to physically attend the COP28.
+With over 2,000 registrations, the COP28 VOP team achieved this objective and will continue to strive for higher engagement, increased accessibility and heightened visibility of ocean-climate topics at future iterations of the VOP.

 Powered by WordPress.com.